 Visit the Western Sydney University website (opens in a new window)

 Complementary medicine at a glance

 The complementary medicine (CM) sector is an important contributor to the Australian economy.
 Industry revenue is currently $3.5 billion and is expected to grow to $4.6 billion in 2017–18.
 Over this period, employment is anticipated to rise to 45,000.
-It is estimated that 2 in 3 Australians use CM each year and 42% do so to prevent or manage chronic conditions identified as national health priorities.
+It is estimated that two in three Australians use CM each year and 42 per cent do so to prevent or manage chronic conditions identified as national health priorities.
 This is one of the highest consumption rates per capita in developed nations.1

 The National Health and Medical Research Council 2013-2015 Strategic Plan includes a focus on health practices which are currently not based on sturdy evidence, and prioritises research into such practices and therapies.
 This continues the Council's focus on examining the evidence underlying the alternative medicines most highly used in order to provide advice to assist informed decision-making and improved self-management.

 1 Complementary Medicines Australia (CMA).
 In good health: Complementary medicines industry survey.
 2014.
 Available here (opens in a new window).